Fruit flies in space: Background

 Even after the Space Race was completed, advancements in space travel continued.
 Researchers continue to study the ability of life to survive in the harsh atmosphere of space, promote commercial development, expand and advance knowledge, and prepare future generations for exploration.
 Throughout time, Animals in space have ensured suitable conditions for human exploration.
-Larger animals including dogs, monkeys, cats, mice, tortoises and others, have been vital to many excursions, as have insects.
+Larger animals including dogs, monkeys, cats, mice, tortoises and others, have been vital to many excursions, as have insects, despite many space animals not returning to Earth after the experiments conclude.

 The fruit fly has frequently been utilized for space travel, due to its comparable genetics to that of humans.
 The short gestation period and quick maturing process allows their continued use.
 Additionally, a female fruit fly can lay one hundred eggs daily, and each egg requires less than ten days to fully mature.
 Since three-quarters of its genome compares to other organisms, fruit flies frequently proceed with humans in space travel because their entire genetic makeup, including the sex chromosomes, have been sequenced by scientists.